loopstudio/react-app-boilerplate/CONTRIBUTING.md

 ### Why is this important?

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open-source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 ### What sort of contributions are we looking for?

-LoopStudio's React App Boilerplate is an open source project and we love to receive contributions from our community — you!
+LoopStudio's React App Boilerplate is an open-source project and we love to receive contributions from our community — you!
 There are many ways to contribute, from improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into the boilerplate itself.

 ## Styleguide

 ### React Style Guide

-We use our custom ESLint file to lint the code, so please make sure you setup the necessary tools in your preferred text editor.
+We use our custom ESLint file to lint the code, so please make sure you set up the necessary tools in your preferred text editor.
 Pull Requests that do not adhere to our linting rules will be rejected.

 ## How can I contribute?